lainio/err2/README.md

     - Please see `scripts/README.md' for *Auto-migration for your repos*
 - Default `err2.SetPanicTracer(os.Stderr)` allows `defer err2.Catch()`

+#### 0.9.1
+- **Beformance boost for assert pkg**
+- More support for `assert` package for tests: support for cross module asserts during the tests.
+- using `assert` pkg for tests allow us to have traversable call stack during unit tests -- cross module boundaries.
+- simplified `assert` pkg `testing` pkg intergration, and especially performance.

 ### Upcoming releases

-##### 0.9.1
-- More support for `assert` package for tests: plugins like nvim-go
-- More support for wrapping multiple errors

 ##### 0.9.2
 - More documentation, reparing for some sort of marketing

+##### 0.9.3
+- Recruite someone to try test result processing for unit-tests